I AM PREPARED

 🔄 Covenant Is Relationship — Not Transaction

 The covenant life is not about legalism or striving — it’s about alignment.
-When we live in line with God’s covenant, His promises begin to unfold naturally.
+When we live in line with God’s biblical covenants, His promises begin to unfold naturally.

 ✍️ Final Thought